IMMIGRATION LAWYERS SERVING UTAH

 More Than 17 Years of Experience on Your Side

 Immigration law is in the news all the time.
-There has not been a meaningful reform since 1996.
-DACA has been cancelled by the Trump administration.
-For some of the latest information on DACA, see our article "Facing Expiration of DACA - There are Options," and "The End of DACA - What Now?"
 You need to have the assistance of attorneys who keep up with the latest in immigration law in order to understand all your options and to select the best option for your situation.

-Any time you find yourself getting involved in the United States immigration legal system, it is in your best interests to hire a proven Salt Lake City immigration lawyer.
+Any time you find yourself getting involved in the United States immigration legal system, it is in your best interests to hire a proven immigration firm.
 You need an attorney who has a track record of success in navigating the complexity of immigration law and who is ready to fight for you with the authorities.

 The bureaucratic system is large and inefficient, and it is overburdened by the millions of people worldwide who apply every year for temporary work visas, family- and employment-based immigration visas and citizenship.
 Even minor mistakes in your paperwork could result in your application being unnecessarily delayed or denied.
 Don't take chances with the final outcome of your case.
 Come to Keen Law Offices, LLC for help from a team of attorneys who have more than a decade of experience handling cases similar to yours.